 While technology opens up a whole new world of opportunities for learning, the ISTE Certification for Educators focuses on changing practice and improving learning outcomes with technology.

-If your materials do not pass specific criteria you will receive feedback from the evaluators as to why.
-You will then have two months to update and resubmit your eportfolio.
-There will be a nominal fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)
+If your materials do not pass specific criteria you will receive feedback from the evaluators as to why this is the case.
+You will then have three months to update and resubmit your eportfolio.
+There is a $75USD fee to re-submit your portfolio and you can submit up to two additional times after your original submission (a total of 3 chances)

 - Recognition as an ISTE Certified Educator

-- Certificate from 21st Century Learning for completing the two day course with hours.
+- Certificate from 21st Century Learning for completing online learning with 40 hours.

 - Open digital badge and certificate to showcase your accomplishment

-- Opportunity to earn 2 graduate level credits
+- Opportunity to earn up to 4 graduate-level credits

 - Special identification when presenting at ISTE Conference and Expo and 21st Century Learning Events